synackme/challenge/README.md

 This application is a front-end testing interface to a trading system. ***THE WEB APPLICATION IS NOT IN SCOPE***.

 We have already tested you on web application vulnerabilities this is something completely different.
-The ==underlying protocol== is what we want tested here.
-This means you will ==need some way of intercepting the communication between the trading client and the backend==.
+The **underlying protocol** is what we want tested here.
+This means you will **need some way of intercepting the communication between the trading client and the backend**.

 ## Basic terms & conditions: